Music of Newfoundland and Labrador

-Newfoundland and Labrador is an Atlantic Canadian province with a folk musical heritage based on the Irish, English and Cornish traditions that were brought to its shores centuries ago.
-Though similar in its Celtic influence to neighboring Nova Scotia and Prince Edward Island, Newfoundland and Labrador music is more Irish than Scottish and has more elements imported from English and Cornish music than those provinces.
+Newfoundland and Labrador is an Atlantic Canadian province with a folk musical heritage based on the Irish, English and Cornish traditions.

 Newfoundland music, while clearly Celtic and seafaring in its orientation, has an identifiable style of its own.
 Much of the region's music focuses on the strong seafaring tradition in the area, and includes sea shanties and other sailing songs.
+While drawing comparisons in its Celtic influence to music from neighboring Nova Scotia and Prince Edward Island, Newfoundland and Labrador music contains more distinct Irish, English, and Cornish influence.
 Modern traditional musicians include Great Big Sea, The Ennis Sisters and Ron Hynes.

 History

 A bone flute found at L'Anse Amour in Labrador is not the first evidence of the presence of music in Newfoundland and Labrador.
-At the time, indigenous First Nations) lived in the area.
+At the time, indigenous First Nations lived in the area.
 Little is known for certain of their musical heritage due to the lack of written records, but the Beothuk people are reputed to have sung and danced; few details are known by modern historians.
 Inuit music, including percussion and so-called mouth-music, is still performed, although with modern influences.
 The Innu also maintain some historical musical practices.

 England, Ireland and Scotland sent many settlers to eastern Canada, and they brought with them instrumental tunes, ballads, and other musical traditions, which were passed down orally through the generations.
 During this time, traditional songs evolved, and some acquired new lyrics or melodies.

 Marching and military bands were an important part of traditional Newfoundland and Labrador music.
 Youth groups like the Church Lads Brigade, fraternal organizations, and other groups supported these bands.

 Newfoundland's anthem "The Ode to Newfoundland", was composed by Governor Cavendish Boyle.